 An Indie Poetry Bestseller!

-What the world needs now – featuring poems from inaugural poet Amanda Gorman, Ross Gay, Tracy K.
+– featuring poems from inaugural poet Amanda Gorman, Ross Gay, Tracy K.

 In Every Waking Moment, James Crews plumbs his past and family life for insights, yet always returns to the moment at hand, approaching the world with mindfulness, openness, and clarity.
 He finds the miraculous in a shaft of sunlight while waiting for the subway, in an eagle glimpsed from a train along the Hudson, or in the fields of sweet corn surrounding his house.